propelorm/Propel/cookbook/symfony2/symfony2-and-propel-in-real-life.markdown

 }
 {% endhighlight %}

+Note, in the above example, only one query was made.

 ### More information on Associations ###

 You will find more information on relations by reading the dedicated chapter on [relationships](../../documentation/04-relationships.html).

+## Lifecycle Callbacks ##

+Sometimes, you need to perform an action right before or after an object is inserted, updated, or deleted.
+These types of actions are known as "lifecycle" callbacks or "hooks", as they're callback methods that you need to execute during different stages of the lifecycle of an object (e.g. the object is inserted, updated, deleted, etc).

+To add a hook, just add a new method to the object class:

+{% highlight php %}
+<?php
+// src/Acme/StoreBundle/Model/Product.php

+// ...

+class Product extends BaseProduct
+{
+    public function preInsert($con = null)
+    {
+        // do something before the object is inserted }
+}
+{% endhighlight %}

+Propel provides the following hooks:

+* `preInsert()` code executed before insertion of a new object
+* `postInsert()` code executed after insertion of a new object
+* `preUpdate()` code executed before update of an existing object
+* `postUpdate()` code executed after update of an existing object
+* `preSave()` code executed before saving an object (new or existing)
+* `postSave()` code executed after saving an object (new or existing)
+* `preDelete()` code executed before deleting an object
+* `postDelete()` code executed after deleting an object

 ## Behaviors ##

 All bundled behaviors in Propel are working with Symfony2.
 To get more information about how to use Propel behaviors, look at the [behaviors reference section](http://www.propelorm.org/documentation/#behaviors_reference).

 ## Commands ##

 You should read the dedicated section for [Propel commands in Symfony2](working-with-symfony2#commands).

 ## Summary ##